schol-js/schol/readme.md

 ## Getting Started

-Let's start a new `schol` project.
-Create a new folder for the project, navigate into it, and initialize the project:
+To start a new `schol` project, create a new folder for the project, navigate into it, and initialize the project with `schol init`:

 ```sh
 mkdir assignment